 With the right gear and practice, you can capture memorable moments with ease.
 Here’s what you need to know about lenses for event photography:

 Focal length.
 The focal length you need depends on the type of event you are shooting.
 If you are shooting an indoor sporting event, you would want to zoom in tight so that you can capture the action up close.

 A wide-angle lens will allow you to do this and still capture some of the background action.
 On the other hand, if you are capturing a stage performance or concert, a telephoto lens will let you capture the whole stage in one shot and get up close to your favorite band member without disturbing them or other audience members.

 Zoom or prime?
 Most people assume they need a zoom lens if they are shooting an event because it lets them get up close without getting into the action.
 While zoom lenses can be convenient, they also have their drawbacks.
-If you have trouble getting sharp photos when taking pictures of moving objects, a prime lens is more likely to keep your
+If you have trouble getting sharp photos when taking pictures of moving objects, a prime lens is more likely suitable for that.

 Event Photography Technique

 Tripods can be your best friend or worst enemy when you’re shooting at an event.
-They are definitely a necessity for an event photographer, but in my experience, most photographers don’t know how to use their tripod properly.
-I’ll tell you how to achieve the best results from your tripod, and hopefully make your life easier at the same time.
+They are definitely a necessity for an event photographer.
+But in my experience, most photographers don’t know how to use their tripods properly.
+I’ll tell you how to achieve the best results from your tripod and hopefully, make your life easier at the same time.